outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - document time structures (concave time explaining compounding similarities up to a point of maximum concavity, a structure that can separate from the other space-times)

-  - document vertex definition & give examples (as an intersection/combination of determining/description/generative/derivation variables)
+  - document vertex definition & give examples (as an intersection/combination of interface variables, such as determining/description(compressing)/generative/causative/derivation variables), around which change develops

   - document questions to test system filters